Serving You and The State of Florida

 Severance Package Advice

 If you need help negotiating a severance package, contact the Lopez Law Group today.
 Severance packages are full of buried clauses and intentionally convoluted language that can dupe you into making unconscious agreements.
 Our team of experienced attorneys can help you negotiate a severance package that protects your rights and wishes.
-Call us at 727-933-0015 for a free case review.
+Call us at 727-933-0015 for a case review.

 - Legal Services in Florida

 - Brain Injury Attorneys in Florida

 - Dog Bite Attorneys in Florida

 - Expunction and Sealing Law Services in Florida